Unicode subscripts and superscripts: Length marks

 These are used to add length to another superscript, such as or for long aspiration.

 Wildcards

 Superscript wildcards (full caps) are largely supported: e.g. /ᴺC/ (prenasalized consonant), /ꟲN/ (prestopped nasal), /Pꟳ/ (fricative release), /D/ (sibilant release, added to Unicode in 2025), /NᴾF/ (epenthetic plosive), /CVNᵀ/ (tone-bearing syllable), /Cᴸ/ (liquid or lateral release), /Cᴿ/ (rhotic or resonant release), /Vᴳ/ (off-glide/diphthong), /Cⱽ/ (fleeting vowel).
 Superscript /Ʞ/ for fleeting/epenthetic click is not included in the Unicode Standard.
 Other basic Latin superscript wildcards for tone and weak indeterminate sounds, as described in International Phonetic Alphabet § Capital letters, are mostly supported.
 (See table in the Latin section.)

 Combining marks and subscripts

-In addition to superscript IPA, a very few IPA letters beyond the basic Latin alphabet have combining forms or are supported as subscripts:
+In addition to superscripts, a very few IPA letters beyond the basic Latin alphabet have combining forms or are supported as subscripts: